llvm/circt/docs/GettingStarted.md

 [Verilator](https://github.com/verilator/verilator) can be used to check SystemVerilog code.
-To run the tests, build or install a **recent** version of Verilator (at least v4.034, ideally v1.110 or later to avoid a known bug).
+To run the tests, build or install a **recent** version of Verilator (at least v4.034, also v1.110 has a known bug).
 (Some Linux distributions have *ancient* versions.)
 If Verilator is in your PATH, `build check-circt` should run the tests which require Verilator.